Karn Sharma: Indian Premier League

 He featured for Royal Challengers Bangalore in 2009.

 He was signed up by the IPL franchise Sunrisers Hyderabad in 2013.
 In a line-up comprising Dale Steyn, Thisara Perera and Amit Mishra, young Sharma was the bowler the opposition batsmen were expected to target.

 He responded with a mature performance.
 His performance against Kings XI Punjab early on in the tournament was ample proof of his potential, as he beat the Kings XI batsmen with his spin.

-He fortified an already strong bowling attack with a decent economy rate and was a good foil to Amit Mishra, the senior leg spinner in the side.
-When he was given the chance also contributed with the bat scoring a stubborn unbeaten 39 when Sunrisers Hyderabad was staring at their first home defeat against Chennai Super Kings.
+He fortified a bowling attack with a decent economy rate and was a foil to Amit Mishra, the senior leg spinner in the side.
+He also contributed with the bat scoring a 39 when Sunrisers Hyderabad was staring at their first home defeat against Chennai Super Kings.

 In 2014 IPL auctions, he was bought by Sunrisers Hyderabad for Rs 3.75 crore, in a bidding war with Kings XI Punjab.
 He was the highest paid uncapped Indian player in IPL 2014.

 In 2015, he was retained by the Sunrisers Hyderabad and he plays as the lead spin bowler for the team.
 After being retained in the team for the 2016 season, he won the 2016 Indian Premier League with Sunrisers Hyderabad.

 In February 2017, he was bought by the Mumbai Indians team for the 2017 Indian Premier League for 3.2 crores.
 He won the 2017 Indian Premier League with Mumbai Indians, he bowled a valuable spell by giving away only 18 runs in 4 overs in the final, he also bowled 12 dot balls in the match.

 In January 2018, he was bought by the Chennai Super Kings for ₹5 crores in the 2018 IPL auction and subsequently went on to win the title that year and held the unique record for winning IPL title three years in row with 3 different teams.
 In February 2022, he was bought by the Royal Challengers Bangalore in the auction for the 2022 Indian Premier League tournament.
+He went unsold in the 2026 IPL auction.
+On 23 August 2026, Karn Sharma announced his retirement from Indian and Domestic Cricket.